smartsdk/smartsdk-recipes/recipes/contributing.md

 ## Important observations for new recipes

 1. Please add a `README.md` with an introduction on how to use the recipe and which things MUST be set in order for it to work.

 1. State which services are **stateful** and which are **stateless**.

 1. Provide the recipe with sensible defaults that work out of the box in the FIWARE Lab.
-Use as much defaults as possible, so users need minimum to none configuration before the first testing deployment.
+Use as much defaults as possible, so users need little to none configuration before the first testing deployment.

 1. Please keep recipes in order (respect the folder structure) following categories.

 ## Contributing to Portainer Recipes